-Which is why I’m blessed to be a guide of the Camino.
+This is why I’m blessed to be a guide of the Camino de Santiago.
 To share my knowledge with pilgrims, not just on the practical side of walking, but also in sharing my story to help others find a sense of ease.

 So, if you like me, want to find a sense of peace, go walk the Camino and see for yourself whether the Camino can take away the pain and heal a broken heart.

-Read all about my Camino adventure in my book, The Adventures Of A Wild Woman On The Camino De Santiago, my story of an adventure of a lifetime.
-Available to download now.
+Read all about my Camino de Santiago in my book, The Adventures Of A Wild Woman On The Camino De Santiago, my story of an adventure of a lifetime.
+Available to order now.
 Click the link below for details.